-German Industrial Association for Quantum Security (DIVQSec) founded with the aim to promote industrially usable solutions for quantum secure communications through national value chains and thus ensure technological sovereignity
+German Industrial Alliance for Quantum Security (DIVQSec) founded with the aim to promote industrially usable solutions for quantum secure communications through national value chains and thus ensure technological sovereignity

 Cryptographically securing the critical infrastructure in Germany, sensitive data in companies and the world wide monetary transactions is becoming increasingly important in our connected and digitalized world.
 Equally important is the reliable protection of data from public administration to ensure national sovereignity.